fuzziqersoftware/resource_dasm/README.md

 The most general of these is resource_dasm, which reads and converts resources from the resource fork of any classic Mac OS file, including applications.

 There are several programs for working with specific games:
+- dc_dasm, a disassembler for Dark Castle data files
+- macski_decompress, a decompressor for COOK/CO2K/RUN4 encoding used in MacSki
+- mohawk_dasm, a disassembler for Mohawk archive files used in Myst, Riven, and Prince of Persia 2
 - realmz_dasm, a disassembler and map generator for Realmz scenarios
 - render_infotron_levels, a map generator for Infotron levels
-- dc_dasm, a disassembler for Dark Castle data files
 - sc2k_decode_sprite, a renderer for SimCity 2000 sprite resources
-- mohawk_dasm, a disassembler for Mohawk archive files used in Myst, Riven, and Prince of Persia 2

 ## Building